Course - Chemical Engineering, Specialization Project - TKP4581

 Course content

-The specialization project is to be chosen with the fields of Catalysis, colloid and polymer chemistry, environmental engineering and reactor technology or process-system engineering.
+The specialization project is to be chosen within one of the research groups at the department: Catalysis, Colloid and polymer chemistry, Environmental engineering and reactor technology or Process-system engineering.
 The project will be given within current research activity in the research group or, in cooperation with faculty, as collaboration with external research institutes or industry.
-The project work will include definition and limitation of the work to be performed, literature search in current literature, a time schedule for the projects, experimental work or theoretical work, e.g. modeling, and interpretation and reporting of results.
+The project work will include the definitions and limitations of the work to be performed and making a schedule.
+These are followed by literature search in current literature and performing experimental work or theoretical work (e.g. modeling or simulations) followed by the interpretation and reporting of the results.

 Learning outcome